shabanakm/shabanakm.github.io/index.md

 ## About me
-I am a final year PhD research scholar in the department of Computer Science and Engineering at the Indian Institute of Technology Palakkad.
+I completed my PhD from the Indian Institute of Technology Palakkad under the guidance of Prof. Chandrashekar Lakshminarayanan (IIT Madras).
+My thesis **Mastering a curriculum through adaptive sequencing: AI based models and algorithms** makes contributions to three foundational research problems on personalized learning systems.[Thesis](phd_thesis.pdf)
 As a part of my thesis work, I developed novel models and algorithms based on Artificial Intelligence (AI) for helping students master a set of related concepts through adaptive sequencing of activities and content.

 [<img src="images/linkedin_logo.png" width="30" height="30">](https://www.linkedin.com/in/shabanakm/)
 &nbsp;